Tajtaj/atlas/README.md

 ##Installation
 This theme uses [Libsass](https://github.com/sass/libsass) to compile Sass files.
 Libsass can be easily installed on [Macs](https://github.com/sass/libsass/wiki/Building-on-Mac-OS-X) and is also available for [Windows](https://github.com/sass/libsass/wiki/Building-on-Windows).
 You should make sure you have Libsass installed before you proceed.

-Next, install dependencies using npm:
+Next, install dependencies using npm by running the following command in the root of your theme folder:

 `npm install`